Show HN: I made a programmable computer from NAND gates

 How much deeper can you get?
 Building a mainframe out of Gödel numbers?

-pyuser583 | 9 days ago
+pyuser583 | a year ago

 [flagged]

-m3kw9 | 10 days ago
+m3kw9 | a year ago

 Cool project.
 It reminds me of a theoretical issue.
 As the project page says, this system is clearly Turing equivalent.
 Since it runs software, it even implements a _universal_ Turing machine.
 But the design uses only (synchronic) sequential logic [1] and Wikipedia seems to suggest that automata theory considers sequential logic only equivalent to finite state machines.
 Not Turing machines.
 Isn't that clearly a major bug in automata theory?